Cross-Impact of Order Flow Imbalance in Equity Markets: High-frequency updates of contemporaneous models

 \section{High-frequency updates of contemporaneous models}

-In this experiment, we use a 30-minute window to estimate LASSO regressions.
-We then apply the estimated coefficients to fit data in the next one minute, and repeat this procedure every minute.
-Results are summarized in Table \ref{tab:pi_ci_highfreq}, and reveals similar conclusions as in Section \ref{sec:ci}.
+In this experiment, we use a 30-minute window to estimate contemporaneous models.
+We then apply the estimated coefficients to fit data in \textit{the next one minute}, and repeat this procedure every minute.
+The results summarized in Table \ref{tab:pi_ci_highfreq} reveal similar conclusions as in Section \ref{sec_ci:ci}, illustrating the robustness of our findings.